 1. Lead by example

 “Caring for myself is not self-indulgence, it is self-preservation”

 Audre Lorde, American writer, feminist and civil rights activist

 One of the most important things managers can do to support the mental health of their colleagues is to take care of themselves.
 This is firstly to ensure they have the capacity to care for others; when we’re stressed, our social engagement system goes offline and it’s virtually impossible to be compassionate or empathetic.
-It also sends a powerful message about what types of behaviour are rewarded in an organisation.
+It also sends a powerful message about what types of behavior are rewarded in an organization.

 Managers need to learn how to regulate their own nervous system.
 They need to be a role model for authenticity and vulnerability by asking for help.
 Take regular breaks, especially a lunch break, and consider what time you’re sending emails; people will follow your lead.

 Don’t leave connection to chance, especially with the growth in remote working.
 Allocate 10 minutes at the start of a meeting for people to connect one-on-one.
 You might be surprised at how much more people contribute and engage when they’ve been given a chance to have a chat with a colleague first.

 Another way to cultivate a sense of fulfilment and connection is with a weekly review.
 This can be done via a messaging platform or in person.
 Invite each person to share an Apple, a Lemon and a Sponge.
 An apple is something sweet that happened.
 A Lemon is something that sucked.
 And a Sponge is something they learnt.
 Not only will people learn more about what’s going on with their colleagues, but this style of regular review also helps promote a culture of learning and feedback.